ImmaginaBiotechnology/Documents/Translation Efficiency.md

 # Translation Efficiency Module

-**Translation Efficiency** is a methodology to see differentialy expressed genes on different conditions.
-The difference between **Differential Expression (DE)** and **Translation Efficiency (TE)** is the formulation of generalized linear model.
-While in DE analyses model is built up on the difference between two *conditions* (Control-Treatment) in specific *sequencing type* (RiboSeq or RNASeq), in the TE the model built up on the intersection terms of sequencing type and conditions.
-As further explanation since number of RPFs on a gene is highly influenced by the number of mRNA copies of that gene, doing only DE on RiboSeq may not reflect the real differential production of that specific gene's protein.
-These numbers must somehow "normalized" on RNASeq to get more accurate results and the "Translation Efficiency" is aiming this.
-You can find more information on the Chothani et.al, deltaTE: Detection of Translationally Regulated Genes by Integrative Analysis of Ribo-seq and RNA-seq Data, 2019 (https://doi.org/10.1002/cpmb.108). <br />
+**Translation Efficiency (TE)** is a method for identifying differentially expressed genes across conditions by accounting for both transcriptional and translational regulation.
+Unlike **Differential Expression (DE)**, which compares gene expression levels between conditions within a single sequencing type (Ribo-Seq or RNA-Seq), TE analyzes the interaction between sequencing type and condition.
+Since the number of Ribosome Protected Fragments (RPFs) on a gene is strongly influenced by mRNA abundance, a simple DE analysis on Ribo-Seq data may not accurately reflect changes in protein production.
+TE addresses this by normalizing RPF counts based on corresponding RNA-Seq data, providing a more precise measure of translational regulation.
+For a deeper understanding of TE, refer to Chothani et al., "deltaTE: Detection of Translationally Regulated Genes by Integrative Analysis of Ribo-seq and RNA-seq Data" (https://doi.org/10.1002/cpmb.108). <br />
-You can see our workflow for the Translation Efficiency below: <br />
+Our Translation Efficiency workflow is as follows: <br />
 <br />

 ![TE_Diagram](Visuals/TE_Diagram.jpg)

 ## Results

-Translation Efficiency analysis results are contains total 5 graphs and 2 data table along with count tables of each sample.
+The Translation Efficiency analysis results include five graphs, two data tables, and count tables for each sample.

 ## Tables